Welcome to ParkBench

 As a ParkBench facilitator, Robert brings humor, empathy, and deep respect for every individual’s story, helping members turn diagnosis into direction, together.

-Ariel McDonald
+Meet: Ariel McDonald (co-facilitator)

-Ariel was born and raised in Wichita and earned her doctorate degree from Creighton University.
+Ariel, a ParkBench facilitator, was born and raised in Wichita and earned her doctorate degree from Creighton University.
 There she developed a deep passion for learning and understanding neurodegenerative diseases.
 Her work with individuals living with Parkinson’s disease, each with their own unique strengths, symptoms, and outlooks left a lasting impact and inspired her commitment to this community.

 In 2021, that passion led her to Club Parkinson’s, where she continues to support clients with specialized training and genuine care.
 Ariel holds multiple Parkinson’s‑focused certifications, including PWR!, Stick Mobility, and Urban Poling.
 She brings a blend of expertise, empathy, and energetic encouragement to every person she works with.